wp-plugins/wordpress-form-manager/readme.txt

 = How do I get reCAPTCHA API keys? =

 As of this writing, go to www.google.com/recaptcha, click on 'USE reCAPTCHA ON YOUR SITE', then 'Sign up Now!', and follow the instructions.
 You will be shown your 'public' and 'private' API keys; copy and paste these into the 'Settings' page under 'Forms' in WordPress.

+= How do I add a form to my theme / use the form API? =

+The API only has a single function, fm_doFormBySlug(), that takes a single parameter, a string containing the slug of a form.
+For example, if your form's slug is 'form-1', you would put the following somewhere in your theme:

+`echo fm_doFormBySlug('form-1');`